titocampis/docker-cron/README.md

-# Run a basic cron into a Docker container
+# Cron Docker :whale2:

-In this repository you can see how to run a basic cron job inside a Docker container
+Dive into this repository to unlock the secrets of running basic cron jobs inside a Docker container.
+All it takes is few minutes and few simple steps.

-With this configuration you just need to:
+Embrace the power of Dockerized Cron Jobs! :whale2::clock10:

 :one: Build the image defined on [Dockerfile](Dockerfile):